joshuakitchen/imakesoftware.co.uk/posts/creation_of_imakesoftware.md

 So, how does it work.
-Well first, I knew the content had to be written in something extremely simple, I could make each post in some HTML wizardry allowing me to render some cool content, but if i've learnt something in my years of being a Software Developer, it's that the simplest solutions are often the best, so posts are written in the everloved Markdown with React doing the heavy lifting on rendering.
+Well first, I knew the content had to be written in something extremely simple, I could make each post in some HTML wizardry allowing me to render some cool content, but if i've learnt something in my years of being a Software Developer, it's that the simplest solutions are often the best, so posts are written in the eternally loved Markdown, with React doing the heavy lifting on rendering.

 This leads to another problem, database.
 I have data to be stored and it has to be put somewhere, again, it comes down to the age-old solution of KISS (*Keep.
 It.
 Simple.
 Stupid.*).
 Each post is stored in a JSON file, with a reference to